Ken Clark (running back)

-Kenneth R. Clark (June 17, 1966 – February 16, 2013) was a professional American football player from Evergreen, Alabama who played running back for three seasons for the Indianapolis Colts.
+Kenneth R. Clark (June 17, 1966 – February 16, 2013) was an American professional football player from Evergreen, Alabama who played running back for three seasons for the Indianapolis Colts.

-College
+College career

-Clark was a two-time All Big-Eight running back for the Nebraska Cornhuskers from 1986-89.
+Clark was a two-time All Big-Eight running back for the Nebraska Cornhuskers from 1986 to 1989.
 Following a redshirt season in 1986, Clark played sporadically as a sophomore, appearing in eight games before suffering a knee strain.
 He rushed for over 1,000 yards in both his junior and senior seasons, and as of 2012, his three-year rushing total of 3,037 yards ranks seventh on Nebraska's all-time leaders in that category.
 He averaged 6.1 yards per carry for his college career.
-His career highlight came during his junior season in a 1988 game against Oklahoma State where he outgained eventual Heisman trophy winner Barry Sanders 256 yards to 189 and also scored three touchdowns, the first on a dazzling 73 yard run on Nebraska's first play from scrimmage.
+His career highlight came during his junior season in a 1988 game against Oklahoma State where he outgained eventual Heisman trophy winner Barry Sanders 256 yards to 189 and also scored three touchdowns, the first on a dazzling 73-yard run on Nebraska's first play from scrimmage.

-NFL
+Professional career

-In 1990, Clark was drafted in the eighth round by the Indianapolis Colts and appeared in 34 games for the Colts in three seasons.
+In 1990, Clark was drafted in the eighth round by the Indianapolis Colts.
+He appeared in 34 games for the Colts in three seasons.
 In 1991, he was the only running back to play in all 16 games for the Colts.

 Death

-Clark died on Saturday, February 16, 2013 in Minneapolis, following a massive heart attack.
+Clark died on Saturday, February 16, 2013, in Minneapolis, following a massive heart attack.
 His cousin, Stephanie Clark of Omaha, confirmed Clark's death.